The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Results

 Figure~\ref{fig:sv3-2pcf} presents the measurements of the redshift-space correlation function for the four tracers drawn from the DESI One-Percent parent samples.
 The monopole, $\xi_0(s)$, and quadrupole, $\xi_2(s)$, are shown for different redshift intervals indicated in the legends.
-The points with errors indicate the DESI One-Percent clustering measurements, and the solid curves represent the theoretical predictions based on Planck cosmology, determined from the mean of the \textsc{Uchuu} One-Percent lightcones, in the redshift intervals indicated in the figure caption, see also Table~\ref{tab:all-basic}.
+The points with errors indicate the DESI One-Percent clustering measurements, and the solid curves represent the theoretical predictions based on Planck cosmology, determined from the mean of the \textsc{Uchuu} One-Percent lightcones, in the redshift intervals indicated in the figure caption (see also Table~\ref{tab:all-basic}).
 The $1\sigma$ errors are estimated from the diagonal component of the covariance matrix obtained from our sample of \textsc{Uchuu} One-Percent lightcones generated for each tracer.
-Overall, the data is consistent with theoretical predictions.

-For the BGS, we find excellent agreement between \textsc{Uchuu} lightcone and DESI One-Percent monopole measurements on scales smaller than $\sim 40~\hMpc$.
-However, on larger scales larger cosmic variance becomes a factor, as the BGS One-Percent sample has a small volume.
-We also see good agreement for the quadrupole on small scales, with differences above $\sim 1~\hMpc$.
+For the BGS, we find agreement between \textsc{Uchuu} lightcone and DESI One-Percent monopole measurements on small scales.
+On larger scales cosmic variance becomes a factor, as the BGS One-Percent sample has a small volume.
+The quadrupole agrees within $10\%$ at separations below $\sim 6~\hMpc$, but as with the monopole, it is affected by cosmic variance on large scales.

-For the LRG sample, we observe a good agreement between \textsc{Uchuu} lightcones and DESI One-Percent monopole and quadrupole measurements at scales larger than $5\,\hMpc$.
+For the LRG sample, we observe agreement between \textsc{Uchuu} lightcones and DESI One-Percent monopole and quadrupole measurements at scales larger than $5\,\hMpc$.
 However, on scales below $\sim 5~\hMpc$, we find a systematically low prediction of \textsc{Uchuu} compared to DESI.
-This finding is consistent with the results obtained from our study of the dependence of clustering on stellar mass and redshift we discuss below (lower panels of Figure \ref{fig:sv3-2pcfmagmass}).
+This finding is consistent with the results obtained from our study of the dependence of clustering on stellar mass and redshift that we discuss in Section~\ref{sec:clus_bymass} (see Figure \ref{fig:sv3-2pcfmass}).
+Residuals from the 2PCF monopole, denoted as $r=\xi_0^\mathrm{Uchuu}/\xi_0^\mathrm{data} -1$, maintain values under $10\%$ ranging from $5\hMpc$ up to $50\hMpc$.

-For the ELG sample, we find good agreement of both the monopole and the quadrupole within the region used to fit the mock monopole ($5~\hMpc < s < 30~\hMpc$) and excellent agreement at scales larger than $20~\hMpc$.
-The smallest scales that we show here are subject to baryonic physics which we do not attempt to account for in this model.

-For the QSO sample, once we account for the redshift errors, we find good agreement of both the monopole and the quadrupole within the fit region ($5~\hMpc < s < 30~\hMpc$) and excellent agreement at scales larger than $20~\hMpc$.
-Like in ELGs, the smallest scales are subject to baryonic physics which we do not attempt to account for in this model.